Carlosrincong/AWS-Solutions-Architect-Associate/Elastic Load Balancing/README.md

 - Higher availability for **third-party** virtual appliances
 - Can be monitored using CloudWatch metrics.
 - Connects internet gateways, virtual private clouds (VPCs), and other network resources over a private network.

+Gateway Load Balancer endpoints
+- Gateway Load Balancers use Gateway Load Balancer endpoints to securely exchange traffic across VPC boundaries.
+- A Gateway Load Balancer endpoint is a VPC endpoint that provides private connectivity between virtual appliances in the service provider VPC and application servers in the service consumer VPC.
+- You deploy the Gateway Load Balancer in the same VPC as the virtual appliances.
+You register the virtual appliances with a target group for the Gateway Load Balancer.

+#### Classic Load Balancer (CLB)
+This is the legacy load balancer for AWS.
+Classic Load Balancers are not recommended for use unless you have legacy services or applications that need the Classic Load Balancer.